fyhertz/libstreaming/README.md

 ![Class Diagram](http://majorkernelpanic.net/libstreaming/ClassDiagram.png "Class diagram")

-*SessionBuilder* and *RtspServer* are the class that you will wnt to use directly, they make use of everything else in the streaming package.
+*SessionBuilder* and *RtspServer* are the class that you will want to use directly, they make use of everything else in the streaming package.

 # Spydroid-ipcamera